home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/inject-websession.md

 ---
-title: "The integration dependency supports passing in a websession (IQS028)"
+title: "The integration dependency supports passing in a websession"
 related_rules:
   - async-dependency
 ---